 Research into the link between vitamin D and hair loss is still in its early stages.
 Although there are apparently strong links between them, it doesn’t look like an increase in vitamin D is a magic cure for hair loss.

-Vitamin D works alongside a number of different vitamins and minerals, including iron, vitamin C and biotin.
-These are all vital in the hair growth cycle, so gaining a better understanding of all these elements will shed more light into the between vitamins and hair loss.
+Vitamin D works alongside a number of different vitamins and minerals, including iron, vitamin C, and biotin.
+These are all vital in the hair growth cycle, so gaining a better understanding of all these elements will shed more light on the between vitamins and hair loss.
 Learn more about the effects of each of these nutrients on your hair:

 According to the NHS, most adults and children need 10 micrograms of vitamin D per day.
 Babies need 8.5-10 micrograms per day.
 Babies and young children are particularly at risk of vitamin D deficiency.